-Summer is here, and it promises to be a scorcher!
-When it gets hot out, it also gets dry.
+Preventing fires is at the forefront of most people’s minds these days.
+Unfortunately, when it gets hot out, it also gets dry.
 That increase in environmental dryness contributes heavily to fire danger risks.
 However, like Smokey the Bear says: “Only You can prevent forest fires!”
-Also, that saying applies, directly, to water heater owners.
-While it is surprising to some, water heater malfunctions are the direct cause of hundreds of fires every year.
+Also, that saying applies directly to water heater owners.
+While it is surprising to some, water heater malfunctions now cause hundreds of fires every year.
 In fact, according to the National Fire Protection Association, water heaters were responsible for 11% of all the fires started by home-heating devices!
 So, in light of that shocking piece of fire trivia, let’s talk about the steps you can take today to help prevent water heater-caused fires this summer.

-- Turn off the water supply by turning the handle on the water valve clockwise until it stops moving.
+- Please turn off the water supply by turning the handle on the water valve clockwise until it stops moving.

 - Shut off the gas by twisting the dial at the top of the water heater thermostat from the On to the Off position.

-- Drain the water in the heater by attaching a hose to the drain valve at the bottom of the unit.
-Then turn the valve to allow the hot water drain.
-You should also turn on the hot water somewhere in your house to help keep air from being trapped and causing issues.
+- Drain the water in the heater by attaching a hose to the drain valve at the unit’s bottom.
+Then turn the valve to allow the hot water to drain.
+It would help if you also turned on the hot water somewhere in your house to help keep air from being trapped and causing issues.
 Be careful.
 The water draining from your water heater will be very HOT!

 - Open the relief valve at the top of the water heater so that it points straight towards you.
 Be careful here.
 The water or steam that can be released from the relief valve will be HOT.